Lost Decade (Peru): Civil unrest and revolutionary movements

 Its success can be partially attributed to the consistent spread of the movement to all of Peru's provinces over 12 years.
 With the organization explicitly focused on indigenous people (who make up the majority of Peru and also has the largest population of any Latin American State), it also embraced its distaste for elitism and white-washing Peruvian culture.
 Since it spread throughout Peru and the Shining Path assassinated many government officials, there was little to no federal government control in more rural areas, hence giving the Shining Path control.

 When rural and indigenous towns did not accept the Shining Path into their land, they typically were all murdered.
 Later studies showed that Peruvians who were socially excluded or low-income were disproportionately more likely to be victims of violence from the Shining Path and be exposed to profound ethnic and social divisions in society.
-This led to an increase in migration from indigenous and rural Peruvians to more urban areas, such as Lima, which overall became so overwhelming that under Garcia’s first presidency, a wall was built to physically divide those seeking refuge and the elites of Lima.
+This led to an increase in migration from indigenous and rural Peruvians to more urban areas, such as Lima, which overall became so overwhelming that under Garcia’s first presidency, a wall (the Wall of Shame) was built to physically divide those seeking refuge and the elites of Lima.

 Under Fujimori’s “crackdown” on terrorism in the Summer of 1992, it was recorded that record numbers of car bombings and other forms of violence were in direct response to his announcement.

 Terror groups such as the Shining Path also led to the government imposing new committees and standards of torture and punishment.
 A sudden rise in the use of torture towards civilians was also prevalent under the Garcia presidency; however, it did not start until 1985, 5 years after the Shining Path became violent.
 It became such a widespread issue and concern to Peruvians that complaints from all provinces of Peru were reported to the United Nations in a plea for help.

 Under Garcia’s presidency, a particular section of the Peruvian Investigative Police was constructed (the Anti-Terrorism Division) in 1987.
 A report conducted by the U.S. State Department showed that the Peruvian police had tortured and mistreated more than 800 students who were detained.
 Amnesty International also paid attention to a massacre of 150 prisoners, and if a prisoner survived, they were ultimately still tortured.
 In this incident alone, it has been reported that 611 individuals died under the Peruvian police control and government.
 Though the original intention of this “Anti-Terrorism Division” was to seek justice for those affected by terror groups, it became evident that the government also played part in violence.